SUMUKHA-PK/Club-activity-management-system/README.md

     position/designation in each club.
 Each entities will have their respective attributes like, for the club entity, the different SIGs(special interest groups), the list of activities done by them like talks, meets, workshops, publications etc. The projects will have their attributes as the details of its discipline,time of start and end etc.

+    We also will have a search bar which searches keywords from the projects of the students and retrieves their data.
+This can be integrated to the main website of NITK where a student can search for his interests and obtain guidance from the existing students of the university.

 **Frameworks and tools used:**